What You Need:

 - Fold the tissue paper to form a crease where the tissue paper should be cut.

 - Hold the tissue paper so that it's taut between your hands and ask your child to cut four strips.

 - Help your child roll tissue paper strips around the tubes.

 - Tuck both ends of the tissue paper into the inside of the tubes and press the tissue paper flat.

 - Help your child cut pieces of ribbon that are long enough to wrap around the tubes, with about an extra inch overlapping.

 - Have your child apply glue to the pieces of ribbon and wrap them around the tubes.

 - When the glue is dry, give your child the napkins you are going to use for your party.
 Show her how to slide the napkin through one of the holders and let her do the rest.
 Think how proud she will be to make this festive contribution to your table décor.
-Along with tissue paper Mexican flags, these will make a whimsical and worldly statement at your Cinco de Mayo celebration.
+These will make a whimsical and worldly statement at your Cinco de Mayo celebration.

 What makes chili peppers hot?
 It’s capsaicin, which is insoluble in water; that is why drinking water doesn’t get rid of the burn when you eat a hot chili pepper.
 The best thing to do to put that fire out on your tongue is to consume dairy – drink milk or eat some ice cream!
 The heat in chili peppers is measured in Scoville Heat Units (SHU).
 Mild ones like bell peppers are 0, jalapenos range from 3,000 to 6,000, and habaneros rank between 200,000 and 300,000 SHU.
 The hottest chili pepper in the world is said to be the Naga Jolokia, also called the Bhut Jolokia, Naga Morich or Ghost Chili and ranks between 885,000 and 1,041,427 SHU!